-Oftentimes, patients with dental bridges or removable dentures lose gum tissue or jawbone density over time.
-Many of these patients would like to try dental implants, but they find that they cannot undergo treatment because of the poor condition of their oral tissues.
-Today there are many great options to effectively fix these common problems.
-Two of the most popular supplemental procedures are gum tissue augmentation and bone grafting.
-Both procedures add volume to the tissues in places where healthy and dense tissue is necessary for dental implant placement.
+Patients with dental bridges or removable dentures lose gum tissue or jawbone density over time.
+Many of them often desire dental implants, but they find that they can’t undergo treatment because of the poor condition of their oral tissues.

 Dr. Emil Svoboda